corgibytes/freshli-cli/README.md

 93 / 365 = 0.2548
 ```

-If you have v1.0.1 instealled then your libyear when checking on May 1, 2019 is 68 days for a libyear of:
+If you have v1.0.1 installed then your libyear when checking on May 1, 2019 is 68 days for a libyear of:

 ```
 68 / 365 = 0.1863